Yettel Serbia: 1994–2006: 063 Mobtel Srbija

 Originally launched in 1994 as Mobtel Srbija ("Mobtel Serbia"; full name: Mobilne telekomunikacije Srbija, "Mobile telecommunications Serbia"), the company's operation was a joint venture founded in 1994 between Moscow-based BK Trade (owned by Bogoljub Karić) and government-owned PTT.

-The first NMT network was announced on 31 December 1994.
+The first NMT network was announced in December 1995.
 The signal covered major urban areas and highway routes – 60% of Serbia's inhabited territory and 12% of Serbia's land area (Serbia was then a constituent republic within the Federal Republic of Yugoslavia).
 This service is not commercial anymore.
 The MSISDN Network Code was 061 (international: +381 61); this code is now appointed to A1 Srbija.
 The GSM network has been in use since 1996.

 In 2005, BK Trade sold its shares to a consortium of Austrian investors (through Holdenhurst Holding headed by Martin Schlaff) and the company was renamed Mobi 63.